joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/03/10/crosswords/daily-puzzle-2025-03-11.html

 **As Canadiens seek varied sources of offence, there's no time like now for Alex Newhook**\
-`Newhook has always seen himself as an offensive player and is now getting a golden opportunity to show it.`\
+`Newhook has always seen himself as an offensive player and is getting a golden opportunity to show it.`\
 https://nytimes.com/athletic/6192769/2025/03/10/canadiens-alex-newhook-centre-offence/

 **Texas Rangers hat goes viral, disappears from shop**\